 Faculty Academy and Mentorship Initiative of Maryland (FAMI-MD)

-The Faculty Academy and Mentorship Initiative of Maryland (FAMI-MD), formerly known as ESFAMI, prepares experienced Bachelor or higher degree prepared registered nurses for new roles as clinical nursing faculty members.
-Funded through the Maryland Higher Education Commission Nurse Support II program, FAMI-MD is offered as a collaborative effort among nursing programs at Salisbury University, Chesapeake College, Wor-Wic Community College, Towson University, Allegany College of Maryland, Frostburg State University, and Hood College.
+The Faculty Academy and Mentorship Initiative of Maryland (FAMI-MD), formerly known as ESFAMI, prepares experienced registered nurses who hold a bachelor’s degree or higher, for new roles as clinical nursing faculty.
+Funded through the Maryland Higher Education Commission Nurse Support II program, FAMI-MD is offered as a collaborative effort among nursing programs across the state of Maryland.
+FAMI-MD graduates teach at all 28 accredited nursing programs in Maryland, and the academies are facilitated by faculty from 10 different Maryland schools.
 Nurses who participate in FAMI-MD will complete a six-week long Academy, consisting of online instruction with synchronous sessions via videoconference (Zoom).
-FAMI-MD offers our traditional Introductory-FAMI academy, previously known as ESFAMI, FAMI-Central, or FAMI-West academies, as well as the new Advanced-FAMI curriculum.
-Advanced-FAMI builds on the topics introduced in Intro-FAMI and expands into new topics of learning for educators.
+FAMI-MD offers two curricula: an Introductory Academy that provides a foundation for new educators and an Advanced Academy that explores learning theories, learning strategies, assessment and evaluation, and professional advancement.

 Interested in Applying?